Ka po, ka po, ka awatea

 She is passionate about supporting the community to build confidence, skills, achieve their best and learn to love the sport for a lifetime.

-Our club couldn’t run without the amazing hard work of the club committee, driving the growth and direction of our club.
+Our club couldn’t run without the amazing governance & hard work of the clubs board, driving the growth and direction of our club.

-Our club committee are a passionate group of athletics and sports enthusiast, drawn from our local community.
+Our club board are a passionate group of athletics and sports enthusiasts, drawn from our local community.
 Coming together in 2023, some of whom had never met before the start of our club, to create something really special!

 Awatea Athletics draws from our local parent community, as well as the top-level senior athletes in Christchurch to provide quality coaching.